darkthecross/darkthecross.github.io/_posts/2018-08-02-rl_experiments.markdown

 I worked on this project to get some basic knowledge of reinforcement learning and have some fun solving problems automatically.

-All three problems solved in this project was using Q learning.
+All three problems in this project was solved using Q learning:

+'''
+A
+'''

 The cart-pole problem should be the easiest and most common one.
 Nothing mysterious here.
 It was solved in 456 steps, which is a pretty good (and lucky) score for q learning.